Geography of India: The Himalayas

 The Kedarnath range in the Garhwal Himalayas in India.

 Kangchenjunga, the third highest mountain in the world, near the Zemu Glacier in Sikkim, India.

 An arc of mountains consisting of the Himalayas, Hindu Kush, and Patkai ranges define the northern frontiers of the Indian subcontinent.
 These were formed by the ongoing tectonic plates collision of the Indian and Eurasian plates.
 The mountains in these ranges include some of the world's tallest mountains which act as a barrier to cold polar winds.
 They also facilitate the monsoon winds which in turn influence the climate in India.
-Rivers originating in these mountains flow through the fertile Indo–Gangetic plains.
+Rivers originating in these mountains flow through the fertile Indo–Gangetic Plain.
 These mountains form the boundary between two biogeographic realms: the temperate Palearctic realm that covers most of Eurasia, and the tropical and subtropical Indomalayan realm which includes South Asia, Southeast Asia and Indonesia.

 The Himalayas in India extend from Ladakh in the north to the state of Arunachal Pradesh in the east.
 Several Himalayan peaks in India rise above 7000 m, including Kanchenjunga (8598 m) on the Sikkim–Nepal border, and Nanda Devi (7,816 m) in the Garhwal Himalayas of Uttarakhand.
 The snow line ranges between 6000 m in Sikkim to around 3000 m in Ladakh.
 The Himalayas act as a barrier to the frigid katabatic winds flowing down from Central Asia.
 Thus, northern India is kept warm or only mildly cooled during winter; in summer, the same phenomenon makes India relatively hot.